port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/jenkins-deployment/jenkins-deployment.md

 :::

-3. Make sure you have an existing blueprint in your Port installation to create/update entities.
+3. Make sure you have an existing Blueprint in your Port installation to create/update entities.

 ## Examples